To the Members

 The company has adopted the policy for determining material' subsidiaries and thesame has been placed on the website of the company at http://www.gayatri.co.in/Investors/Corporate Governance/Policies.

 Extract of Annual Return:

-As required pursuant to section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 as a part of this Annual Report is annexed as
+As required pursuant to section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 as a part of this Annual Report is annexed as Annexure-III.

 Consolidated Financial Statements:

-Statutory Auditors and their Report:
+Statutory Auditors and Their Report:

-As per the provisions of the Section 204(1) of the Companies Act 2013 the Company hasappointed Mr. Y. Koteswara Rao Practising Company Secretary to conduct Secretarial Auditof the records and documents of the Company The Secretarial Audit Report for theFinancial Year ended 31st March 2016 in Form No MR-3 is annexed to the Directors Reportas Annexure - IV and forms part of this Report.
-The Secretarial Auditors Report tothe Members of the Company for the Financial Year ended March 31 2016 does not containany qualification(s) or adverse observations
+As per the provisions of the Section 204(1) of the Companies Act 2013 the Company hasappointed Mr. Y. Koteswara Rao Practicing Company Secretary to conduct Secretarial Auditof the records and documents of the Company The Secretarial Audit Report for theFinancial Year ended 31st March 2019 in Form No. MR-3 is annexed to the Directors Reportas Annexure - IV and forms part of this Report.
+The Secretarial Auditors' Report tothe Members of the Company for the Financial Year ended March 31 2019 does not containany qualification(s) or adverse observations.

 Company has not accepted any deposits covered under Chapter V of the Companies Act2013